g-ongenae/assert-or-boom/doc/or/orImateapot.md

 # orImateapot

-Throw a Boom.Im a teapot if the previous assertions where false.
+Throw a Boom.Im a teapot if the previous assertions were false.

 ## Skeleton